Are You Indecisive About Your Career?

 So here in lies the problem.

-They’ve been conditioned to believe that there is only one road to success, and if you follow it obediently – you will get it.
+They’ve been conditioned to believe that there is only one road to success, and if you follow it obediently – you will be successful.

 Yeah right!
 There are no guarantees to success in life from my experience.